vmagnin/formidi/README.md

 You can save the music as a WAV file with the `-Ow` option, and a OGG with `-Ov`.

+#### FluidSynth

 Another software synthesizer is [FluidSynth](https://www.fluidsynth.org/):

 ```bash
 $ fluidsynth -a alsa -m alsa_seq -l -i /usr/share/sounds/sf2/FluidR3_GM.sf2 canon.mid
 ```
+Add the option `-F canon.wav` to generate a WAV file, instead of listening directly.

 ### macOS